macartan/macartan.github.io/_projects/kampala_charter.md

 **With**: Manuel Bosancianu, Grace-Edward Galabuzi , Ana Garcia_Hernandez

-We have been working to gather citizen input to the creation of a citizens' charter for service delivery in Kampala --- an tool intended to enhance accountability.
+We have been working to gather citizen input to the creation of a citizens' charter for service delivery in Kampala --- a tool intended to enhance accountability.

 As part of this work we have been able to get to learn about citizen input and citizen influence.
 In particular we get to ask: